Preventative Maintenance Q&A with Industry Expert, Kevin Coulon

 To have a second level to make sure that it is done if you have that ability in your facility would definitely help because you have somebody that's maintaining to making sure that they're done.
 And also having multiple people if you're going through with your flushing... say, you're flushing an eye wash or you're doing fire extinguisher inspections and you have a thousand fire extinguishers to get through.
 Having multiple people that can do it and maybe one person overseeing it will help from someone just going through and writing their initials and doing an actual inspection.

-But in some agencies and some facilities, they don't have the resources but if you did, I could definitely see a plus in having that where you're making sure that people are being helped to doing the inspections.
+But in some agencies and some facilities, they don't have the resources but if you did, I could definitely see a plus in having that.
+You're making sure that people are being helped to doing the inspections.

 How do I convince management to buy into this inspection-based preventative maintenance program?

-What we have done with a bunch of agencies is when we come through and we do our facility care walk, is we itemize the results and by level of regulatory best management and what they're currently doing.
-So, kind of like a stop light, a red, yellow and a green.
-And the red is regulatory and part of taking away from the regulatory is knowing what the potential fines are if you're not doing it and also knowing what the potential cost is of what happens if I had a release and it got to the environment.
-And why these preventative maintenance should be in place?
+What we have done with a bunch of agencies is when we come through and we do our FacilityCare walk we itemize the results by level of regulatory best management and what they're currently doing.
+So, kind of like a stop light: a red, yellow and a green.
+The red is regulatory and part of taking away from the regulatory is knowing what the potential fines are if you're not doing it and also knowing what the potential cost is of what happens if I had a release and it got to the environment.

 To learn more about optimizing your preventative maintenance schedule, download our guide on 5 Pieces of Equipment You Didn't Know Require Routine Inspection.